 - Therefore, to sequence the sample having a low copy of DNA, PCR amplification facilitates additional advantages by multiplying DNA.
 For the investigation of the crime scene, crime samples such as hair, blood spot or any body fluid, PCR is used to amplify the DNA before DNA sequencing.

-- For sequencing of some rare samples such as fossils, old samples of mummies and samples of extinct species PCR is used for generating thousands of copies of DNA.
+- For sequencing of some rare samples such as fossils, old samples of mummies and samples of extinct species, PCR is used for generating thousands of copies of DNA from such a sample.

-- The chance of reannealing of single-stranded DNA is higher into the longer DNA templates.
+- The chance of reannealing of single-stranded DNA is higher into the longer DNA templates (during the sequencing).
 In such cases, PCR helps in the generation of shorter DNA fragments and prevents reannealing of DNA.

 - What is a multiplex PCR?

 - What is Restriction Digestion and how to do it?

 - The PCR itself is one of the steps in DNA sequencing.
 Specifically, in the Sanger sequencing.